5 Days Of Sleeping 10 Hours A Night

+Follow R29's Lucie Fink as she dives headfirst into social experiments — five days at a time.

-The recommended amount of sleep per night is seven to eight hours.
-But do you actually get that much?
-Most of us sacrifice sleep in favor of work and social lives — and many of us have spent quite a few days running on four hours or less.
-And guess what?
-It's starting to show.
+We know we should get seven to eight hours of sleep a night — but it's hard!
+Most of us sacrifice sleep for our social lives, and have definitely spent plenty of days running on four hours of sleep.
+Guess what, folks?
+We can all tell.

 As we get older, that spring in our step is harder to retain without sleep.
-Remember 19-year-old you, who could stay up all night writing papers?
+Remember 19-year-old you, who could stay up all night finishing your paper?
 That sounds like torture now.
-And impossible — without a much-needed midday nap to catch up, that is.

-Watch as Lucie sets her alarm clock forward and learns about the importance of catching all those ZZZs.
-(Ed. note: Not exactly a spoiler, but good to note that doctors don't necessarily recommend sleeping 10 hours per night.
-Turns out, there can be too much of a good thing.)
+Watch as Lucie adds extra time to her alarm clock and learns about the importance of catching all the ZZZs.

 Advertisement